Save

 Poles Apart Plastic Pegs are perfect for anchoring different sized shelters on the beach or soft ground.

-Aluminium Sand and Snow Pegs do a similar job to the plastic sand pegs mentioned above, the good thing with these is that they all nest together neatly.
-They are good for anyone needing the holding power of a large sand peg but have limited storage space, such as in a pack or kayak.
+Aluminium sand and snow pegs do a similar job to the plastic sand pegs mentioned above.
+The great part about these is that they all nest together neatly.
+They are good for anyone needing the holding power of a large sand peg, but have limited storage space in a pack or kayak.

-The curved shaft features a number of holes that increase holding power, especially in snow.
-The two sizes cater for both small and large shelters.
+The curved shaft features a number of holes that increase holding power, especially in snow, while the two sizes cater for both small and large shelters.

 Aluminium Sand and Snow Pegs